-So to make your life easier, I’ve done the hard work for you and narrowed down your five best options (and who each is best for).
+To make life easier, I’ve done the hard work for you and narrowed down the six best options for six types of travelers.

 Now, this post isn’t just me regurgitating what you can find yourself on different digital nomad travel insurance websites…it’s based on PERSONAL EXPERIENCE.

 Because in the end, it doesn’t matter how awesome a travel insurance company looks on paper.
-If they’re a nightmare to work with (or worse, they leave you hanging when you’re depending on them), getting coverage is pointless.
+If they’re a nightmare to work with (or they leave you hanging when you need them most), then buying coverage is pointless.

-Coronavirus Update: COVID-19 threw a wrench in the whole travel insurance game.
-Every company on this list covers coronavirus to some extend.
-But make sure you read the fine print because with all the uncertainty going on, terms and conditions change often.
+Which digital nomad insurance plans cover COVID-19?
+COVID-19 threw a wrench in the whole travel insurance game.
+Every company on this list covers coronavirus to some extent.
+But make sure you read the fine print because terms and conditions change often.

 Quick Summary: Best Long-Term Insurance for Digital Nomads

-▶ Best for adventure + electronics coverage: World Nomads
+▶ Coverage for adventure activities + electronics: World Nomads

 ▶ Best for U.S. expats visiting the U.S.: IMG Global